Skip to main content

 What documents do I need for a German bank account?

-Minimum for neobanks: valid passport and a German address (can be temporary).
-Full set for traditional banks: passport, Meldebescheinigung (Anmeldung proof), residence permit if non-EU, proof of income, and German tax ID (Steuer-ID).
+For neobanks: a valid passport and a German address (temporary is fine).
+For traditional banks: passport, Meldebescheinigung, residence permit (if non-EU), proof of income, and your German tax ID.

 Can I open a German bank account online from abroad?

-Partially.
-Wise allows full account opening from abroad.
-N26 allows application from abroad via VideoIdent, but you need a German address for card delivery.
-Traditional German banks require you to be in Germany for identity verification.
+Wise allows full account opening from anywhere.
+N26 lets you start the application abroad but needs a German address for card delivery.
+Traditional banks require physical presence in Germany.

 Is a German bank account free?